Medal of Honor Recipients

 Governors of the National Home

-Marsena Rudoph Patrick, Civilian Section, Row 3, Site 1, Major General, U.S. Army, served during the Florida War, Mexican War, and Civil War.
-Fourth Governor of the National Home, Central Branch, from Sept.
-23, 1880 to July 27, 1888.
+Marsena Rudoph Patrick, Major General, U.S. Army, served during the Florida War, Mexican War, and Civil War.
+Fourth Governor of the National Home, Central Branch, from September 23, 1880 to July 27, 1888.
+(Civilian Section, Row 2, Site 1)

 Born in Kentucky around 1820, Joshua Dunbar enlisted in the army in 1863 in Boston.
 Pvt Dunbar joined the all-black 55th Massachusetts Volunteer Infantry, was medically discharged later that year, and re-enlisted with the 5th Massachusetts cavalry for the duration of the Civil War.
 Dunbar married and divorced in the 1870s and entered the Central Branch of the National Homes for Disabled Volunteer Soldiers at Dayton in 1882.
 His young son, Paul Laurence Dunbar (1872–1906), became "one of the first influential black poets in American literature."
 His father's experiences as a former slave and a soldier influenced his writing about black life at the turn of the century.
 Joshua Dunbar died August 16, 1885, and is buried in Dayton National Cemetery (Section E, Row 14, Site 8).

-James Hobbs, Section B, Row 13, Site 8.
-He is also known as Comanche Jim.
+James Hobbs is also known as Comanche Jim.
 Captain and Scout, Texas Ranger Regiment, Mexican War; and Co.
 E, 1st Mo., Mounted Volunteers, Civil War.
 Hobbs was the Great-grandson of renowned Indian Chief, Tecumseh.
 He spent 15 years with the Comanches and 7 years wandering over the West and South with Kit Carson.
 Hobbs' Pass, Hobbs' Peak, Hobbs' Lake, and Hobbs' Trail in Arizona are named for him.
-For a complete obituary on James Hobbs see the Dayton Journal dated Nov.
-20, 1880.
+For a complete obituary on James Hobbs see the Dayton Journal dated November 20, 1880.
+(Section B, Row 13, Site 3)

-Rue Pugh Hutchins, Section 2, Row 15, Site 5, Lt.
+Rue Pugh Hutchins, Lt.
 Col., U.S. Army, served during the Civil War.
 Commander of the 94th Ohio Volunteer Infantry.
 Monument to Lt.
-Col., Hutchins and 94th Ohio Volunteer Infantry is in Chickamauga National Military Park, Rossville, Ga.
+Col., Hutchins and 94th Ohio Volunteer Infantry is in Chickamauga National Military Park, Rossville, GA.
 Organized the 105th U.S. Colored Troops.
+(Section 2, Row 15, Site 5)

 Edmund Burke Magner (1888–1956) was born in Michigan but the family moved to Buffalo, New York, when he was a child.
 A student-athlete, "Stubby" Magner excelled on the baseball diamond, playing short stop and drawing attention from professional teams.
 He led the Cornell University team, and after graduation in 1911, he was called up to the New York Highlanders.
 His professional career was brief.
 In the 1910s, he coached collegiate ball and practiced law in Buffalo until World War I. Lieutenant Magner served in the U.S. Navy, 1917–1919, reporting for duty to the naval station in Charleston, South Carolina.
 After the war, Magner married and moved to Cleveland.
 Census records note he resided in the veterans' hospital in Union, Ohio, in 1940 but little of his life is known after this.
 Magner is buried in Section 10, Row 12, Site 48.